sudheerkrishnan98/TestVagrantTask/README.md

   Execution
   ---------------
-  You can directly execute using the testng.xml file by running it as TestNG Suite present in the target folder
+  You can directly execute using the testng.xml file by running it as TestNG Suite